jasdumas/shinyGEO/README.md

 ## Updates
 * 11 SEPTEMBER 2015: This GitHub Repo and corresponding links have be updated to a new name to conform with CRAN naming conventions and for deployment guidelines

+* 2 OCTOBER 2015: The application has been deployed to shinyapps.io cloud service at https://jasminedumas.shinyapps.io/shinyGEO Report bugs, glitches, and general comments as this is the first release designated for testing and configuration.

 ## Contribute
 This project is in beta/demonstration only mode and is scheduled to be launched in early Fall 2015.
 A considerable amount of the features are functional but if you discover a bug or non-working application features with certain data sets, please feel free to submit an [issue](https://github.com/jasdumas/GEO-AWS/issues) or contact the pacakge maintainer.